networknt/light-doc/content/en/contribute/developer-guide.md

 ### Contribute to master

 For each repository, the master branch is the main branch for contribution.
 The development team will not accept a pull request against other release branches.
-If you have permission to access networknt repositories, create a descriptive named branch from master branch and work on it.
-Alternatively, work directly on master branch in your forked repository.
+If you have permission to access networknt repositories, create a descriptively named branch from the master branch, and work on it.
+Alternatively, work directly on the master branch in your forked repository.

 First, you should always pull the latest changes from the master branch: